 In Traditional Chinese Medicine it is also recognized to be particularly nourishing to the lungs and kidneys.
 It supports recovery from adrenal depletion and is shown to increase lung capacity as well as oxygen utilization, making it a great tonic for improving athletic performance and aerobic workouts.

 It made its claim to fame in 1993 during the Track and Field National Games in Beijing China when women athletes using the mushroom broke consecutive world track records.
 After being negatively tested for anabolic steroid use, the team coach revealed that they were consuming daily elixirs of cordyceps mushroom as a nutritional regimen.
 (Source)

-Cordyceps contains immune supporting polysaccharides, like beta-glucans and the antitumor inhibiting CO-1, plus the compound called "cordycepin", which is unique to this mushroom variety.
+Cordyceps contains immune supporting polysaccharides, like beta-glucans and CO-1, plus the compound called "cordycepin", which is unique to this mushroom variety.
 Other active ingredients include ergosterol, cordycepic acid and various other nucleosides, like adenosine.

 The original wild version (Cordyceps sinensis), also called "caterpillar fungus", is quite different than other types of medicinal mushrooms in that it germinates from the mummified body of various insects, growing as elongated blade-like mycelium rather than the usual mushroom cap varieties.

 Today, however, wild cordyceps mushrooms are rare and extremely expensive.
 In 1972, Chinese mycologists isolated a wild strain called cordyceps Cs-4 and were able to successfully grow it using both a liquid-culture and a grain substrate.